Aloo Methi Recipe

 Frequently Asked Questions

-Can we make aloo methi using boiled potatoes?
+Can I make aloo methi using boiled potatoes?

-Yes, you can make a variation of this sabji by using boiled and cubed potatoes instead of raw potatoes.
+Yes, you can vary this sabji by using boiled and cubed potatoes instead of raw potatoes.
 The process will be quicker when boiled potatoes are used.
-Just make sure to use a non-stick pan so that the potatoes don’t stick to the pan and become mushy while tossing with the spices and methi leaves.
+Use a non-stick pan so the potatoes don’t stick to the pan and become mushy while tossing with the spices and methi leaves.

-If the methi leaves are very bitter, then mix the chopped methi with 2 teaspoon salt and let rest for 10 minutes.
-Now squeeze it in between your palms and discard the liquid.
-Use it now, the bitterness of the methi leaves will be reduced a lot.
+If the methi leaves are very bitter, mix the chopped methi with 2 teaspoon salt and let it rest for 10 minutes.
+Now, squeeze the mixture between your palms and discard the liquid.
+Use it now; the bitterness of the methi leaves will significantly reduce.

 You can also add a little sugar or jaggery to balance the bitterness of methi in the sabzi.